See Mount Fuji, explore a bat cave, and visit a thatched-roof village that rivals Shirakawa-go.

 - Lake Saiko Ice Festival 2020 Dates: Jan.
 25 to Feb.
 16

 Nenba and the Saiko Healing Village

-The next stop on the bus is Saiko Iyashi no Sato (“Healing Village”) Nenba.
-If you cannot make it all the way to Shirakawa-go, this thatched-roof village might be the next best thing.
-Each farmhouse is devoted to a different craft, with workshops available.
-This is where handmade soba gets personal.
-In the winter, you can drink amazake (a traditional sweet drink made from fermented rice) over a sunken hearth.
+The Nenba district of the lake is home to Saiko Iyashi no Sato, a craft village with thatched-roof farmhouses.
+In this “Healing Village,” each house is devoted to a different craft, with workshops like soba-making available.
+In the winter, you can drink amazake (a sweet drink made from fermented rice) over a sunken hearth.

 Saiko Bat Cave and Jukai Nature Trail

-With low-ceilinged tunnels and ropy lava floors, the Saiko Bat Cave is the biggest of the three caves.
-Preservation efforts are underway to restore the cave’s bat colony, leaving it closed every year, from Dec.
+The Saiko Bat Cave is the largest of three caves near Lake Saiko.
+Its low-ceilinged tunnels and floors formed by lava make it feel otherworldly.
+Continuous preservation efforts are underway to restore the cave’s bat colony, leaving it closed every year from Dec.
 1 to March 19.

-At the cave’s information center, visitors can arrange to have a guided nature tour of Aokigahara Jukai, the “Sea of Trees.”
-Across the parking lot is the entrance to the Jukai Nature Trail.
+At the cave’s information center, visitors can arrange a guided nature tour of Aokigahara Jukai, the “Sea of Trees.”
+Additionally, across the parking lot is the entrance to the Jukai Nature Trail.
 The other two caves are on the opposite side of the forest.

 Wind and ice caves

 Descending into Fugaku Wind Cave, you will move past a reservoir of illuminated ice.
 Icicles can be found all year long—even in summer!
 The cave was a natural refrigerator used to store eggs and silkworms during the Edo and Meiji periods.